apache/seatunnel/docs/en/transform/replace.md

 ### pattern [string]

-the regular expression to which this string is to be matched or a common string literal, the default is ""
+The regular expression to which this string is to be matched or a common string literal, the default is ""

 ### replacement [string]

-the string to be substituted for each match, the default is ""
+The string to be substituted for each match, the default is ""

 ### is_regex [boolean]